developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ------

 ### Service Auto Launch Enable
 Enables one or more services to be automatically launched after EHS starts up.
 Works with optional &lt;service_auto_launch&gt; section.
 When enabled, apps specified in the &lt;service_auto_launch&gt; section are launched after a delay, if specified.
-The Service Auto-Launch feature can be enabled/disabled in the `enterprisehomescreen.xml` file or admin UI; Services must be specified in the config file.
+The Service Auto-Launch feature can be enabled/disabled in the `enterprisehomescreen.xml` file or Admin-Mode UI; Services must be specified in the config file.
 See the [Optional Feature Tags section](#optionalfeaturetags) for details.
 Disabled by default.

 <img alt="" style="height:350px" src="2-4_service_auto-launch.png"/>